Table of Contents

-I have been a great fan of ASP.NET Webform development but for past 2 years ASP.NET MVC is the talk of the town.
-If you are new to MVC start here and if you want to learn MVC super-fast start here.
+I have been a great fan of ASP.NET Webform development but for the past 2 years, ASP.NET MVC is the talk of the town.
+If you are new to MVC, start here and if you want to learn MVC super-fast, start here.

-When I started ASP.NET MVC development it took lot of time as an ASP.NET webform developer to get adjusted and acquainted with ASP.NET MVC development thought.
-This article walks you through some important mind set changes you need to make when working with ASP.NET MVC.
+When I started ASP.NET MVC development, it took a lot of time as an ASP.NET webform developer to get adjusted to and acquainted with ASP.NET MVC development thought.
+This article walks you through some important mindset changes you need to make when working with ASP.NET MVC.

 The whole thought of MVC is to get rid of behind code.
-Because behind code is not reusable, not testable .So when you add a view / UI in MVC is you will be find no behind code.
+Because behind code is not reusable, not testable, so when you add a view / UI in MVC, you will find no behind code.
 You will find “.ASPX” but there is no “ASPX.CS”.
 You will find CSHTML but there is no CSHTML.CS.

-Now the time we say “No Behind code” this has a cascading effect.
-The remaining points are the after effect of “No code behind” concept.
+Now the time we say “No Behind code”, this has a cascading effect.
+The remaining points are the after effects of “No code behind” concept.

 You can use server controls on an ASPX view but it’s not advisable as it will generate inline code behind again defeating the purpose of MVC.